-- 287 3.3.1 Eddy branch - After having determined the next subsequent days and the relationship types between eddies based on the above - process, we can now establish the branches of an eddy from one day to the next.
-Eddy branch describes the - relationship between two eddies at two different time steps.
-To describe the GEM more precisely, we use parent and - child to identify the different roles that the eddy plays in eddy branches.
-There are three types of logical - relationships used in GEM, as shown in Figure 8a. - The upper row shows a successor relationship: an eddy P on day 1 has only one successor (eddy P itself) on day 2. - In this case, eddy P is allowed to be missing during day 1 and day 2.
-Additionally, eddy P will be recorded as death - 295 (black circle), if no successor eddy is found after N days. - In the middle row, two (or more) eddies merge into one.
-The first type includes principal and subordinate merging. - A principal eddy P1 and a subordinate eddy P2 on day 1 merge into a larger eddy P1 on day 2, whereas P2 is recorded
+3.3.1 Eddy branch

+After having determined the next subsequent days and the relationship types between eddies based on the above process, we can now establish the branches of an eddy from one day to the next.
+An eddy branch describes the relationship between two eddies at two different time steps.
+To describe the GEM more precisely, we use parent and child to identify the different roles that the eddy plays in eddy branches.
+There are three types of logical relationships used in the GEM, as shown in Fig. 8a.

+The upper row shows a successor relationship: an eddy P on day 1 has only one successor (eddy P itself) on day 2.
+In this case, eddy P is allowed to be missing during day 1 and day 2.
+Additionally, eddy P will be recorded as death (black circle) if no successor eddy is found after N days.